michaeluno/amazon-auto-links/readme.txt

 Just enable the option and you don't have to edit thousands of posts to replace the shortcode.

+= Want to display a selected product in a post? =
+If you want to simply display your desired specific product in a post, don't worry.
+You can do that too.
+Just paste the product URL in the post editor.
+No shortcode is required.

 = See How Amazon Affiliate Links are Displayed =

 [youtube https://www.youtube.com/watch?v=mpDCcp4KBZg]